codeforsanjose/jail-stats-data/_docs/log_james.md

 ### 2016.05.21 - Sat

-* Finished clean up of the Config system.
+* Cleaned up of the Config system.
 Config now uses a base (the production environment), but individual settings can be overridden in the test_config dictionary.
+* Saved to GIT.
+* Removed .gitignore file from repo.
+* Saved to GIT.
+* Stopped tracking .gitignore.
+* Saved to GIT.

 ### 2016.05.20 - Fri